Linch1/wiinsta-instagram-manager/Documentation.md

     - comments: The bot will left a random number of comments, from 1 to _number of comments_.
     - follow: The bot will follow or not the visited profile.
     - unfollow: The bot will unfollow or not someone.
+    - messages: THe bot will send or not a dm to the visited profile.
   - :zap: _random time_: This settings randomize the _sleep delay_ between one interaction cycle and another.
     - The bot will sleep from **delay**/2 to 2 * **delay**
   - :zap: _collect following time_: The delay that the bot has for scrape your profile following list and find who it has to unfollow by comparing your following list with the previously followed peoples.